martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 IO.md

 - Consists of two registers:
 	- Display Status Register (DSR), mapped to 0xFE04
 		- DSR[15] is 1 if display is ready, 0 otherwise
-	- Display Dat Register (DDR), mapped to 0xFE06
+	- Display Data Register (DDR), mapped to 0xFE06
 		- Character written to it is displayed on screen
 - Poll the DSR until it's ready, then write character to DDR